-6.2.2 Non Video Census Markets Only
+6.2.2 Non US // UK Market Only

-Because Video Census has yet to launch in many markets, and full-episode video streams tend to be single video creatives, it has been decided that for non-Video Census markets we will measure the video content stream once irrespective of any intervening Ad behavior.
+Because Video Census has yet to launch in other markets, and full-episode video streams tend to be single video creatives now, it has been decided that for non-UK/US markets we will measure the video content stream once irrespective of any intervening Ad behavior.
 Ad's will continue to be measured every time they show.